 Lipsi is one of the smaller islands north of Paxos and pretty unknown to most visitors.
 Yet it’s home to one of the few official naturist beaches in Greece: Monodendri beach.
 This beach consists of 3 separate beaches of which the northernly is the most visited.
 Nudism is often also possible on other beaches in Lipsi if you keep it a bit discreet.

 ➡️ Click Here to find hotels near Monodendri beach

-On the east side of the island at 26 kilometres of Rhodes town you will find what’s considered one of the best beaches on the island: Tsambika.
+On the east side of the island at 26 kilometers of Rhodes town you will find what’s considered one of the best beaches on the island: Tsambika.
 Note that nudity is only allowed at the last 50 meters of this beach, where you will find clear signs saying “nudist beach”.
-There are several sun beds available and even a small kiosk.
+There are several sunbeds available and even a small kiosk.

 The only naturist resort on Rhodes island is conveniently located between the old town of Rhodes and Faliraki beach.
 Naturism is obligatory at all common areas including the pool, the bar, the garden and the restaurant.
 Rooms come in different types which all have air conditioning and satellite TV, some of the rooms have sea view.

 ➡️ Click Here to check availability and rates at Naturist Angel Club

 This small group of islands stretches from the Greek mainland across the Aegean Sea, all the way to Turkey.
 Some of these islands, like Lesbos, were recently in the news because of the refugee crisis but they still are wonderful places to visit.
 Many foreign visitors skip this island group and aim for the more touristy Ionian or Cyclades islands.
 Those who do head over to this part of Greece will find wonderful deserted beaches and some excellent seafood.
 And of course here and there a beach suitable for a skinny dip.